 Also, most of the spam filters are AI-based.
 So if the content has had a history of hitting spam, even if you have changed the entire email headers, the chances of hitting the inbox are minimal.

-5. When you receive negative engagements
+5. You receive negative engagements

 Negative engagement means your emails are being reported as spam.
 So, spam complaints should be minimized as far as possible.
 But, even with high open rates, if users open your emails to report spam, the reputation will come down, and you will start hitting the spam box more frequently.
 Hence getting the cadence right - targeting the right users at the right time with the right content is important.

-6. When you have HTML issues
+6. You have HTML issues

 If you have different HTML email versions, broken HTML, or even a plain text version, it will automatically reach the spam folder.
 This is because it appears unreadable and sloppy on every email client when broken HTML.
 So your users will start marking your emails as spam when they see broken HTML.

-7. When your email authentication fails
+7. Your email authentication fails

 If you have been passing SPF & DKIM and suddenly start failing due to some configuration issue or DNS failure, the emails have a very high chance of landing in spam.
 Hence it's necessary to keep an on all authentication protocols while monitoring your infrastructure.